charesz/survey_quest/README.md

 - 🧙‍♂️ **Interactive Questionnaire** – Each response shapes your destiny.
 - 🏰 **Fantasy-Styled Interface** – Pixel aesthetic meets medieval charm.
 - 🔢 **Automatic Validation** – No skipping fate!
 Every question must be answered.
-- 🎨 **Fully Customizable** – Add new questions, results, or classes with ease.
 - 🔮 **Instant Results** – Discover your alignment at journey’s end.

 ---